Prove

 Rule-pass + AI consolidation

-Deterministic detectors for every org; Pro+ adds nightly Sonnet pass with signal-threshold gating and Zod-validated output.
+Deterministic detectors for every org; Pro+ adds a nightly AI pass with strict, validated output.

 Template-driven recommendations